-The purpose of Model and View layers is same as that of MVC pattern.

 Model

 Model can be thought of as the interface to the data.
 Any part of the program, which needs some data to work on, must go through the interface or functions defined.
 Typically, model houses all the validation routines for the data submitted by the end user.